GlobalEnergyMonitor/Flourish-API-dashboard-template/README.md

     * Clone this repo
     * Create a new repo on GitHub in GEM organisation
     * Make a new folder on your machine
-    * Copy the files over from your cloned version of this repo, into the new folder
+    * Copy the files over from your cloned version of this repo, into the new folder.
+Make sure the `.gitignore` is also copied over.
+If you're doing this in Finder you can press `Command + Shift + . (period)` to show the hidden files.
+If you can't copy it, make a new one and copy the contents from this repo.
     * Make a new folder on your machine
     * Run:
     ```